DreamPoland/dream-template/README.md

 Working with NMS:
 -----
 - Implement ProtocolLib and work with it.
-- Implement all spigot jars to mc-version module.
+- Implement all spigot jars to mc-version modules.

 ------